piepdx/pie-cookbook/drafts/working-draft-tactical.md

 A good rule of thumb for salaries — in addition to the usual "depends on experience" — is to assume that the fewer staff you have, the more each of the roles will be paid.
 So if you're running a lean shop, expect to pay top dollar for the staff you are hiring.

 With that in mind, let's just estimated that staffing is likely going to run a minimum of $350,000/year with benefits and other associated costs.

+If you can get creative, get creative.
+But don't skimp on staff.
+They're under a ton of pressure to perform, so they deserve to be compensated fairly.

 ### Food
 ### Investment